Azure/intro-to-intelligent-apps/labs/01-prompts/README.md

   * Table: products // Columns: product_id, price, name, description
 * Expected completion: a query that returns the top 10 orders and show the customer name

-___

-## :question: Exercise 13 - Solving riddles

-* Exercise: Write a prompt that solves a riddle and demonstrates chain of thought thinking.
-* Example riddles:
-* 1.)
-I have a book, 4 eggs and 4 cups.
-Please tell me how to stack them onto each other in a stable manner.
-* 2.)
-In the room there are John, Mark, a cat, a red box and a blue box.
-John takes the cat and puts it in the red box.
-He leaves the room.
-While John ist away, Mark takes the cat out of the red box and into the blue box.
-Mark leaves the room.
-Then Mark and John come back and enter the room.
-They don't know what happened in the room while they were away.
-What do they think?
-* 3.)
-I went to the market and bought 10 apples.
-I gave 2 apples to the neighbor and 2 to the repairman.
-I then went and bought 5 more apples and ate 1.
-How many apples did I remain with?

 ## Next Section

 📣 [Integrating AI](../02-integrating-ai/README.md)